keskiju/autocomplete-java/README.md

 You can also alter autocomplete behavior with package settings.

 NOTE:
-* Loading of class members is disabled by default, because current implementation is still unoptimized.
-Enable it if you need auto complete for method calls.
-But please be patient; autocomplete starts to work once classes have been analyzed and it will take a while, especially for JDK libraries which are loaded last.
-Class loading will be optimized later.
+* Autocomplete starts to work for method calls of a class once it has been analyzed.
+But current implementation is still unoptimized so please be patient.
+Analyzing all classes will take a while, especially for JDK libraries which are loaded last.
 * Package requires that either JAVA_HOME environment variable is set or java commands are found on path.
 * Refresh doesn't trigger automatically in all cases.
 Try manual refresh if you encounter problems.
 * This package requires compiled classes to function, but it does not compile classes from source.
 Use other tools for compiling.

 Tips:
-* At first, compile all your classes using your favorite build tool and start your app.
+* At first, compile all your classes using your favorite build tool, and start your app.
-* Lint and compile a changed class automatically on save using [linter-javac](https://atom.io/packages/linter-javac).
+* Lint and compile changed classes automatically on save with [linter-javac](https://atom.io/packages/linter-javac).
 Autocomplete-java refreshes class description automatically on save.
-* Reload a changed class automatically in JVM using [spring-loaded](https://github.com/spring-projects/spring-loaded).
+* Reload changed classes automatically in JVM with [spring-loaded](https://github.com/spring-projects/spring-loaded) or some other JVM agent.

 ## TODO